PsySanchez/ngx-easy-image-drawing/README.md

 ![Example Image](https://github.com/PsySanchez/ngx-easy-image-drawing/blob/master/chess.png)

-Angular library for easy image drawing on a canvas
+Angular library for easy image drawing on a canvas.

 This library provides a simple and efficient way to allow users to draw on images within your Angular applications.